sphinx-doc/sphinx/doc/usage/configuration.rst

    * ``dict``  -- the ``jieba`` dictionary path if want to use custom dictionary.

+.. confval:: html_search_partial_matching

+   If true, the HTML search will consider words that contain a search term of length three or longer a match.
+Default: ``True``.

+   .. versionadded:: 2.0

 .. confval:: html_search_scorer

    The name of a JavaScript file (relative to the configuration directory) that